Squishmeist/SnakeGame/README.md

 * [Pacman](src/main/resources/com/Snake/images/pacman)
 * [SpaceInvaders](src/main/resources/com/Snake/images/spaceinvaders)

-As you progress through the levels the target score and snake speed increases, good luck!
+As you progress through the levels the target score increases as well as the spawn speed of the food and obstacle objects, good luck!

 ## Credits [if any third-party element were used]